A 19th-century opiate syringe set attributed to American surgical instrument firm John Reynders & Company.

 This syringe set is complete with two screw-mounted needles, cleaning wire, and a glass vial all enclosed in a chased silver-plated carrying case.
-The fenestrated metal and glass syringe has graduation markings on the piston in the measurement of minums.
+The fenestrated metal and glass syringe includes graduation markings on the piston in the measurement of minums.
 A corresponding washer is used to control the amount of the injected narcotic.
-The 60-minum vial is sealed by a soft rubber cork with a small round hole, stoppered with a hard rubber pin made in the company’s own design.
+The 60-minum vial is sealed by a soft rubber cork with a small round opening, stoppered with a hard rubber pin made in the company’s own design.
 The light red and brown residue within the vial is likely evidence of an opiate solution.

 - From the Lusignan syringe collection